bmodee/Teknikattan/server/README.md

 # Go into the server folder.
 cd server

 # Create a python virtual environment.
-If it can't find python3, try
+If it can't find python3, try python.
-# python or py -3 instead of python3.
 python3 -m venv env

 # Activate the virtual environment.